SherG/cool-iron/blog/quit-facebook.md

 title: Why I Quit Facebook
 path: /quit-facebook
 date: 2021-05-09
-summary: I deleted my Facebook account -- and I'm happy I did it.
+summary: I deleted my Facebook account - and I'm happy I did it.
 Here's why.
-tags: ['strategy']
+tags: ['facebook']
 ---

 I’ve had a personal account on Facebook for well over a decade, but I’ve been inactive on that social media platform for a couple of years or so.
 During that inactive period I did check in a couple of times but considered my account dormant.
 I finally exported my photos and greenlit the deletion of my account — which actually takes 30 days.